 It is advisable that you check with your insurer prior to attending the course that cover will be available for you to commence practice.
-It is extremely rare for practitioners to be declined, most larger insurance companies provide cover on production of certification.
+Most larger insurance companies provide cover on production of certification.
 I am fully insured as a training school to train practitioners in Dry Needling.
 Occasionally you will need to provide a consent form to your insurer and this is included in the course pack

 This Dry Needling Course has been honed over 15 years to cover all areas of the body and during the weekend there is time available to cover all major joints, ie shoulder, elbow, wrist, ankle, knee, hip.
 Also spinal points, neck, thoracics and lumber spine.
 The course content allows you to treat a whole range of issues additional to trigger points – Electrotherapy & Tendinopathy is incorporated.
 I utilise up to date neurophysiological ideas and modern focus on and understanding of pain.